FWink/home-assistant-android-stunnel/README.md

 Usually you should use a FQDN as remoteAddress (for example using services such as www.noip.com).

 ## stunnel-server
-Here's how a corresponding stunnel config for the stunnel-server would look like:
+Here's what a corresponding Stunnel config for the stunnel-server would look like:

 ```
 [https-hass-psk]